Experiences & Case Studies - Safe and Sound Protocol

 Clinical consideration

-ME/CFS is increasingly understood as a disorder in which dysregulation of the autonomic nervous system plays a central role.
-The SSP, via acoustic stimulation of the vagus nerve and ventral vagal system, provides a body-centered input that does not rely on cognitive or physical effort - crucial for this target group.
-“Going slow is healing faster” applies nowhere more literally than in ME/CFS.
+ME/CFS is increasingly understood as a condition in which dysregulation of the autonomic nervous system plays a central role.
+The SSP method, through acoustic stimulation of the vagus nerve and the ventral vagal system, offers a body-oriented approach that does not rely on cognitive or physical effort—which is crucial for this patient population.
+“Slow and steady wins the race” applies nowhere more literally than with ME/CFS.

-🔒 All personal information has been anonymized and/or fictionalized to protect the privacy of the child and parents.
-Name and identifiable details have been changed.
-Parents gave explicit consent for anonymous use.
+🔒 All personal data has been anonymized and/or fictionalized to protect the privacy of the child and the parents.
+Names and identifying details have been changed.
+The parents have given their explicit consent for anonymous use.

 Case Study 04